Isaiahmmking/Stepper-Music-Project/README.md

 ### Minor Improvement:
 <img width="821" alt="Screenshot 2025-01-22 at 5 56 46 PM" src="https://github.com/user-attachments/assets/40dbb160-5bac-4e87-bb61-bb85b821d3f5" />

+### MIDI File Handling

+Another issue occurred when uploading certain MIDI files.
+Errors were thrown without specific explanations.
+Additionally, the UI displayed MIDI files not located in the player directory but could not access them unless they were moved to the correct directory.
+To resolve this, I added a warning message guiding users to move the MIDI file to the proper directory.

+---

 ### Original code:
 <img width="821" alt="Screenshot 2025-01-22 at 6 06 13 PM" src="https://github.com/user-attachments/assets/01630c21-69b2-409b-adc8-fe4647deb0d6" />